|

 Acute Otitis Media - an ear infection

-that has become alarmingly common among young children in the day-care era. |
+that has become alarmingly common among young children in day-cares. |

 Asthma |